 A dental abscess is a localised collection of pus, (a foul smelling thick white/yellow liquid that is primarily made up of dead white blood cells and bacteria) located within the tooth or surrounding tissues.

-FORL lesions – Also known as resorptive lesions, feline resorptive lesions, neck lesion, cavities, cervical line lesions and invasive resorptions, these painful lesions are one of the most common dental problems in cats.
-Lesions usually begin under the gingival margin and are caused by odontoclasts which are cells who’s role is to absorb the bone and roots of deciduous (baby) teeth.
+FORL lesions – Also known as resorptive lesions, feline resorptive lesions, neck lesions, cavities, cervical line lesions and invasive resorptions, these painful lesions are one of the most common dental problems in cats.
+Lesions usually begin under the gingival margin and are caused by odontoclasts which are cells whose role is to absorb the bone and roots of deciduous (baby) teeth.
 In the case of FORL, these cells reabsorb the adult teeth.
 Lesions typically occur under the gum line, making early identification difficult.
-Premolars are most often affected.
-Your cat will display extreme sensitivity if these lesions are touched.
-There are three types of dental abscess:
+Premolars are most often affected, and your cat will display extreme sensitivity if these lesions are touched.
+There are three types of

 Your veterinarian will perform a physical examination of your cat, carefully paying attention to the mouth and face.
 Most dental abscesses can be diagnosed by examining your cat, however, in some cases, your veterinarian may need to perform an x-ray to confirm diagnosis.